jfmengels/node-elm-review/README.md

 elm-lint init
 ```

-This will create a `LintConfig.elm` file at the root of your project, which looks like the following:
+This will create a `LintConfig.elm` file at the root of your project, which you should commit into your project, which looks like the following:

 ```elm
 module LintConfig exposing (config)